 The Co-operative Society (Co-op) in Madinat Zayed Shopping Centre is good for buying groceries, while the vegetable/meat market and Gold Souk make the area ripe for those interested in a taste of Middle Eastern culture.

 Al Wahda is slightly further out than Madinat Zayed and traffic is lighter and parking easier to come by.
 Al Wahda Mall has a great range of shops and a large Lulu supermarket for groceries.
 Getting a taxi here is particularly easy because of the presence of the local bus station.

 Khalidiya is a bustling area with a large Western community.
 Khalidiya Park is great for kids and a family picnic.
-There are also lots of internet and shisha cafés that are popular among young expat teenagers.
+There are also lots of shisha cafés that are popular among young expats.
 The Corniche is within walking distance for those who want to visit the popular waterfront.
 Abela supermarket is nearby, while Spinney’s is but a short drive; both offer a good range of products.

 Family-friendly areas of Abu Dhabi

 These areas have large expat communities and are good for families because of their proximity to a number of international schools.
 Housing in this area mainly consists of villas.

 Al Karamah is quiet, with villa compounds that house a large expat community.
 The compounds come complete with gyms, swimming pools and additional facilities.
 Standalone villas and low-rise apartments are also available.
 The closest place for food shopping is Al Wahda Mall’s Lulu supermarket.
 Traffic is light and parking spaces are plentiful.

 Al Rowdah and Al Mushrif